thisismattsmith/elearningco/src/content/blog/onboarding-course-template.md

 ---

 *This template is a starting point.
-Every organization is different - customize it to reflect your unique culture, policies, and needs.*
+Every organisation is different - customize it to reflect your unique culture, policies, and needs.*